Are you feeling uncomfortable sensations related to the climate and ecological emergency?

-We have tossed around theories in SOS sessions.
-Ecopsychology studies examines how our disconnectedness as a species, thinking we are separate from Nature has created Earth-separated behaviours reflected in anthropocentric climate change.
-Vulnerable states of planetary imbalance threaten many species including our own and this is reflected within us.
-Many of us feel vulnerable and experience a complex range of thoughts and emotions.
-Our feelings may be so enmeshed with our relationships as part of our natural world that it is difficult to process a sensory feeling rather than rational and logical thinking.
-Disharmony in physical, psychological and emotional health is evident and predicted to rise by many experts as we witness, or are subjected to greater consequences of ecological and societal collapse.
+Ecopsychology studies examine how our disconnectedness as a species, and thinking we are separate from Nature has created Earth-separated behaviours reflected in anthropocentric climate change.
+Vulnerable states of planetary imbalance threaten many species including our own and this is reflected within us with uncomforatble feelings and sensations.
+Many of us feel vulnerable and are experiencing a complex range of thoughts and emotions.
+Disharmony in physical, psychological and emotional health is evident and predicted to rise as we witness, or are subject to greater consequences of ecological and societal collapse.

-I feel that symptoms being labelled under eco-anxiety are not a pathology, instead a very reasonable and healthy response to an existential threat and our love for our planet and natural world.
-We all need to feel safe and secure and often feel pain and suffering when something we love is threatened.
+I believe that the symptoms being labeled under eco-anxiety are not a pathology.
+Instead, they are a very sane, reasonable and healthy response to an existential threat and feelings of loss because of our love and interwoven relationships with our natural world.
+We all need to feel safe and secure and it is understandable to feel pain and suffering when something we love is threatened.
 Acknowledging the sensations as a reality instead of dismissing, distracting or dissociating from them is a step to transitioning these uncomfortable feelings.

 “The sorrow, grief, and rage you feel is a measure of your humanity and your evolutionary maturity.
 As your heart breaks open, there will be room for the world to heal.” -Joanna Macy

-Please note, these sessions are not a substitute any medical care, regular treatments and medications.
+Please note, SOS sessions are not a substitute for any medical care, regular treatments, and medications.

 If you are feeling the need for professional help please contact: